Have you heard that plunging your body into sub-Arctic temperatures is the coolest new health trend?

 Just as I decide I can’t handle it anymore, the sealed door opens, the temperature rises, and I’m back in South Yarra again.

 I’m the latest victim (er, patient) of cryotherapy: a health trend that was pioneered in Japan in the ’70s, became established in Europe and the US in the last decade, but is only now extending its icy reach to Australia.
-This chilled-out chamber is the project of co-founder Nitel Mimi, who first opened Gravity as a floatation therapy centre several years ago, before adding cryotherapy to the mix in late 2016.
+This chilled-out chamber is the project of co-founder Nitel Mimi, who first opened Alchemy (then called Gravity) as a floatation therapy centre several years ago, before adding cryotherapy to the mix in late 2016.

 “Years ago, I used to work in the corporate world and had a lot of stress," she says. “[Floatation] was an incredible tension release for me.
 That’s where the journey started.”

 While spending three minutes in impossibly low temperatures (literally: the room is -110 degrees celsius, a number never recorded on Earth) doesn’t seem like a good idea, there’s surprising amount of science behind cryotherapy.
 Just as ice packs reduce inflammation, so does whole body cold exposure, which is why Alchemy has seen many patients with chronic pain and arthritis.
 Not only that, but the shock of the cold releases a neurotransmitter that can improve focus and mood.
 There’s even the suggestion that it might increase metabolism, as the body furiously burns energy in an effort to warm you up during and after the treatment.